-- Our 2014 stock market forecast calls for gains of 10-15%, based on our forecast for 5-10% earnings growth and modest price-to-earnings (PE) multiple expansion.\ - We favor small caps and cyclical sectors, as we expect U.S. economic growth to improve over 2014. - Our positive U.S. business spending view and forecast for improved global growth in 2014 are positive for technology, where valuations and technicals also support our upgraded view, and industrials. - Our overall fixed income downgrade reflects high valuations still evident across the bond market.
-We believe a below-benchmark bond weighting is appropriate. - We favor a blend of high-quality intermediate bonds and less interest rate sensitive sectors such as high-yield bonds, though higher high-yield bond valuations suggest caution. - From a technical perspective, we view the S&P 500 Index closing at all-time highs as bullish, indicating short-term price momentum.
+- Our 2014 stock market forecast calls for gains of 10-15%, based on our forecast for 5-10% earnings growth and modest price-to-earnings (PE) multiple expansion. - We favor small caps and cyclical sectors, as we expect U.S. economic growth to improve over 2014.
+Small cap performance may begin to wane later in the business cycle, so we have lowered our small value view to neutral. - Valuations and a positive technical picture make emerging markets (EM) equities a potentially attractive second half opportunity. - Geopolitical risks may support bond prices in the near term, but higher valuations are still evident across the bond market.
+Yields remain near yearto-date lows, and yield spreads across several fixed income sectors are near post-recession lows. - For fixed income allocations we emphasize a blend of high-quality intermediate bonds coupled with less interest rate sensitive sectors such as high-yield bonds and bank loans. - From a technical perspective, we believe the S&P 500 Index may find resistance at 1980 and could consolidate at this level prior to potentially moving higher.